 Interestingly, in 1941, Joseph Goebbels, Adolf Hitler’s Propaganda Minister, was determined to create a big-budget film about history’s most famous shipwreck.
 Of course, with World War II underway it wasn’t exactly a faithful retelling!

-Do you know any history or interesting facts about The Titanic that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any history or interesting facts about The Titanic?
+Share them in the comments below!

 Which company built the Titanic?

 The RMS Titanic was built in Belfast, Northern Ireland by the shipbuilding company Harland and Wolff

 The Ship Itself was actually owned by an American tycoon called John Pierpoint Morgan.
 The Titanic was however registered as a British ship as Morgan’s company owned the controlling stake in the successful British shipping company, White Star Line.

 The Titanic's captain was Edward John Smith (27 January 1850 – 15 April 1912).
 It's been alleged that he was in bed, drunk, at the time of the collision with the iceberg.